NextGenX02/iptv-jp/README.md

 Of course please support the original owner of this project (you can find more below)<br>

 ## Server Status
-Online:[Server might go offline temporarily]
+Online:[Server will go to maintenance at 09-10-2025 23:59 - 18-10-2025 23:59 GMT+8]<br>
+Reason:Updated for the streaming software and deploy backup server

 ## Current area that can access this relay server
 * I decided to disable GEO Restriction temporary, because i want to check the CDN perfomance